RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 After the quiz, the next section looks at why members sometimes talk about harm.

 - Mark each statement true or false:
-- When a member says something that expresses emotion, the best thing to do is to say it back to them without suggesting how they can deal with it.
+- When a member says something that expresses emotion, the best thing to do is to say it back to them without suggesting how they can deal with it.#Reflecting emotions accurately is at the heart of active listening.
-- 7 Cups encourages positive emotions and discourages negative emotions.
+- 7 Cups encourages positive emotions and discourages negative emotions.# Listeners should not make judgments about what is positive and what is negative.
-- Listeners should not try to solve members' problems for them.
+- Listeners should not try to solve members' problems for them.#Listeners provide emotional support.
+They do not solve problems.
-- Active listening is the best way to provide members with good advice.
+- Active listening is the best way to provide members with good advice.# Active listening provides emotional support, not advice.
-- Listeners must allow members to express their feelings.
+- Listeners must allow members to express their feelings.#Active listening is a way for members to know that their feelings are being heard and understood.
+- Listeners must remember to ask members appropriate questions, make wise comments, and suggest effective solutions.# Listeners should not add questions, comments or suggestions when they reflect what members tell them.
 {:.quiz}

 # Why members talk about harm